msuriar/suriar.net/content/posts/onboarding-and-mentoring.md

 is the **single most impactful thing** you can do to improve the output of your team.

+# Onboarding advice

+Some advice - a combination of what I've seen work before along with points raised by Steven and Niklas in our discussion.

+## Have a plan for onboarding

+## Set expectations

+## Lead by example

+## Make time to check in on people

+## On onboarding remotely

 [CodingBlocks]: https://www.codingblocks.net/
 [Slack]: https://www.codingblocks.net/slack